tajagn01/saas-website-frontend/README.md

 ## License

-This project is for demonstration purposes.
-Please check with the author before using
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for